KristiSeraj/simple_shell/README.md

 	- `int command_read(char *s, size_t __attribute__((unused)) characters)` - Function that reads the `command` provided by `command_path()`
 	- `int execute(char *cmd_array[])` - Function that takes an `command` and executes it
 	- `int main(int __attribute__((unused)) argc, char *argv[])` - Entry point that executes every previously mentioned function

+Feel free to use the code developed for the simple shell and get back to us with discussions on how to further improve it.

 ## Authors

 - [Arenc Palluqi](https://www.github.com/Arenc10)